hahahahaman/hahahahaman.github.io/about.md

 title: About
 ---

-I am an unemployed sociopath, purposely stuck in a state of perpetual childishness in order to, counterintuitively, transcend adulthood.
+I am an unemployed sociopath, purposely stuck in a state of perpetual childishness in order to, counter-intuitively, transcend adulthood.
 Basically I hang around 4chan 13 hours a day reading about insect fetishes.

 <code>Remind you of anyone?</code>